GTEC-UDC/linuxcnc_gantry_robot/README.md

 ## Documentation

 > [!NOTE]
-> The technical documentation is currently under development and available only in Spanish.
-English translation is planned for future releases.
+> The technical documentation is under development.

 The following documentation is provided in this repository: